LANDOWNER SERVICES

 Free Technical Assistance provided in partnership with NRCS.

-Guidance in collaborating with the Natural Resources Conservation Service (NRCS) for nutrient and forestry planning.
+• Guidance in collaborating with the Natural Resources Conservation Service (NRCS)

-Participating in networking events such as pasture walks, field tours, and educational lunches.
+• Participating in producer networking events such as pasture walks, field tours, and educational lunches.

 Below are some of the practices that can be implemented on your operation through this program.